MaxHeuillet/sequentialAutoML/README.md

 - DESCRIPTIVE_STATISTICS
 - EXPERIMENT_RESULTS

-THe files to reproduce the Experiment are all the others.
+The other files are to reproduce the Experiment.